MaxwellCaron/writeups/TryHackMe/GottaCatchEmAll-Writeup.md

 ![water](https://i.imgur.com/0U2PeBF.png)

 There it is!
-Upon catting the flag out, the flag seems a big off, doesnt really look like any hash or anythin juts a little, *scrambled* once again from experience, I know that we can use an online [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) decoder to unscrable the pokemon.
+Upon catting the flag out, the flag seems a big off, doesn't really look like any hash or anything just a little, *scrambled* once again from experience, I know that we can use an online [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) decoder to unscramble the pokemon.

 ![caesar](https://i.imgur.com/TGBmolF.png)